Cape Town is an incredible city in an incredible setting. Planning your trip? Here are the things to do in Cape Town that you should not miss.

 Get Behind the Wheel and Tackle the Chapman’s Peak Drive

 With so much buildup, it’s safe to say that my expectations were high – nor were they disappointed.
-Though it’s relatively short, the rugged nine kilometre drive winding around the coastal bluffs was eye-poppingly beautiful.
+Though it’s relatively short, the rugged nine-kilometre drive winding around the coastal bluffs was eye-poppingly beautiful.

-It’s also the perfect start to a Cape Peninsula road trip taking in Cape Point, Boulder’s Beach and Muizenberg (which all feature below).
+It’s also the perfect start to a Cape Peninsula road trip, taking in Cape Point, Boulder’s Beach, and Muizenberg (which all feature below).

 Visit Robben Island

-I’m going to have to put my hand up and say that I didn’t actually get to visit Robben Island and I deeply regret it.
+I’m going to have to put my hand up and say that I didn’t actually get to visit Robben Island, and I deeply regret it.
 Poor time management and restricted tour times to the island meant that we couldn’t make it during our time in Cape Town.

-Hang out at the V&A Waterfront
+Hang Out at the V&A Waterfront

-Spend time on and around Cape Town’s Supercool Bree Street
+Spend Time On and Around Cape Town’s Supercool Bree Street

 Peep at the Penguins at Boulders Beach

-Hang out on the Beach at Muizenberg
+Hang Out on the Beach at Muizenberg

 Plus, there’s always the attraction that when you’ve taken the obligatory picture or two, you can hang out on one of the best beaches in the Cape Peninsula.

 Soak up the Scenery at Cape Point

-It’s a sensational (in the true meaning of the word) experience – the wind whipping your hair, sea spray drenching your clothes, it’s not hard to believe that you’re less than 4,000 kilometres away from the South Pole.
+It’s a sensational (in the true meaning of the word) experience.
+With the wind whipping your hair and sea spray drenching your clothes, it’s not hard to believe that you’re less than 4,000 kilometres away from the South Pole.

-PS.
-Watch out for the baboons – they might look cute but they can be aggressive and terrifying – particularly when it comes to food.
+PS: Watch out for the baboons.
+They might look cute, but they can be aggressive and terrifying – particularly when it comes to food.